Swapnil-070904/csi/Week_8/Azure_P2S_VPN_Setup.md

    - **SKU**: `VpnGw1`.
    - **Virtual Network**: Select the VNet created in step 1.
    - **Public IP Address**: Create a new public IP.
-4. Wait for the gateway to deploy (may take 30–45 minutes).
+4. Wait for the gateway to deploy.

 ![-](img1/gateway.png)